 the AP MLD shall treat the multi-link (re)setup as a failure and shall not accept any requested links.
-Otherwise, the multi-link (re)setup is successful.
+Otherwise, if the link on which the (Re)Association Request frame was received is accepted by the AP MLD (#11737), the multi-link (re)setup is successful.

+NOTE 5 - See 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup) for the setting of the Status Code field.(#10315).